 Free NCAA March Madness Apps

 It’s that time of year again.
-With day 1 of March Madness behind us, hopefully your NCAA tourney bracket isn’t too beat up.
-We enjoyed watching the Ducks win and look forward to more surprises.
-This might seem a little off topic since we normally cover Usenet but I know a lot of our blog readers are enjoying the tournament this weekend.
-We are as well and would like to share some free March Madness apps for iOS and Android.
+With day 1 of March Madness underway, hopefully your NCAA tourney bracket isn’t too beat up.
+We also enjoy the surprises that come each year over the first weekend.
+This might seem a little off topic since we normally cover Usenet but I know a lot of our blog readers will be enjoying the tournament along with us.
+Here are some free March Madness apps for iOS and Android to help you enjoy the tourney.

 NCAA March Madness Live